Sim4n6/Slack_handler/README.md

 Slack_handler
 =============

-Slack_handler is a tool to dump file slacks in raw format and to extract file slack information to CSV format.
+Slack_handler is a tool to extract file slacks in raw format and to write file slacks details to CSV format.
+The file slack concerned is: { RAM file slack + DISK file slack }.
+The file slack considered is both RAM and DISK file slacks which represent the data between the none multiple size of the file and the allocated size in clusters.
+In other words, the file slack considered herer is located within the last cluster of a file when its size is not multiple of the cluster size.
+By the way, no volume slack is considered by this tool.

 A Sleuthkit tool to check the slack space at the end of each file in a filesystem.
 For more information: http://www.sleuthkit.org

 The project is based on pytsk which is a python binding for the sleuthkit.
 For more information: https://github.com/py4n6/pytsk

 ## History